SolaceSamples/solace-samples-jms/docs/_tutorials/persistence-with-queues.md

 ![]({{ site.baseurl }}/images/receiving-message-from-queue-300x160.png)

-You still need to a JMS `Connection` just as you did with the producer.
+You still need a JMS `Connection` just as you did with the producer.
 With a connection, you then need to create a Session and bind to the Solace message router queue by creating a `MessageConsumer`.
 This is nearly identical to what was shown in the publish/subscribe tutorial.
 In this case, create a Session but use the Solace client acknowledgement mode.
 This allows the consumers to acknowledge each message individually without side-effects.
-You can learn more about acknowledgement modes in the Establishing Connections sections of [Solace JMS Messaging API Developer Guide – Establishing Connections]({{ site.docs-jms-connections }}){:target="_top"}.
+You can learn more about acknowledgement modes in the Establishing Connections sections of [Solace JMS Documentation – Establishing Connections]({{ site.docs-jms-connections }}){:target="_top"}.

 ```java
 Session session = connection.createQueueSession(false, SupportedProperty.SOL_CLIENT_ACKNOWLEDGE);